-Excused absences do not count toward the maximum of 6 absences for attendance failures.
+Excused absences do not count toward the maximum of 10 half-day absences.
 In order for an absence to be considered excused, (1) the reason for the absence must fall into one of the specified categories, AND (2) the parent/student must have provided adequate documentation to the school supporting, or have otherwise verified, the reason given for the absence.
 Medical absences and administrative approved absences will be listed as (AE).